wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-update-1804.md

 A seguir são problemas conhecidos de pós-instalação para compilação **20180513.1**.

 #### <a name="portal"></a>Portal
+- <!-- 1272111 - IS --> After you install or update to this version of Azure Stack, you might not be able to view Azure Stack scale units in the Admin portal.
+  Solução alternativa: Use o PowerShell para exibir informações sobre unidades de escala.
+Para obter mais informações, consulte o [ajuda](https://docs.microsoft.com/powershell/azure/azure-stack/overview?view=azurestackps-1.3.0) conteúdo 1.3.0 do módulo de pilha do Azure.

+- <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
+  Solução alternativa: Para resolver esse problema, depois de instalar esta atualização, use a etapa 3 do [na pilha do Azure de confiança do provedor de declarações de automação de gatilho para configurar](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) procedimento para redefinir o proprietário da assinatura do provedor padrão.

+- <!-- TBD - IS ASDK --> Some administrative subscription types are not available.
+When you upgrade Azure Stack to this version, the two subscription types that were [introduced with version 1804](#new-features) are not visible in the console.
+This is expected.
+The unavailable subscription types are *Metering subscription*, and *Consumption subscription*.
+These subscription types are visible in new Azure Stack environments beginning with version 1804 but are not yet ready for use.
+You should continue to use the *Default Provider* subscription type.

 - <!-- TBD -  IS ASDK -->The ability [to open a new support request from the dropdown](azure-stack-manage-portals.md#quick-access-to-help-and-support) from within the administrator portal isn’t available.
 Instead, use the following link:
     - Para o Azure pilha sistemas integrados, use https://aka.ms/newsupportrequest.